PolaricServer/WebConfig-plugin/README.md

 ## Building from source

 Build from the source is done by a plain old makefile.
 Yes I know :)
-Maybe I move to Ant or Maven a little later.
+Maybe I move to something else a little later.
 Setup for generating Debian packages is included.
 You may use the 'debuild' command.

 You will need JDK (Oracle or OpenJDK) version 7 or later, the Scala